Aotearoa New Zealand's histories

-Aotearoa New Zealand's histories (ANZH) and Te Takanga o Te Wā are documents for use in English- and Maori-medium New Zealand curriculums from 2023 to guide the explicit and compulsory teaching about the country's history.
-Although the final documents, released in 2022, were part of reviews of the New Zealand education system by the newly elected Labour government from 2017, there had been pressure building prior to this for the focus of the reforms to be on developing a curriculum that truly reflected the history of New Zealand.
-This had included a petition taken to parliament in 2015 by high school students expressing concerns about how the New Zealand Wars were being taught, ongoing debate in the media amongst academics and educationists and another petition urging teaching of New Zealand histories to be compulsory.
-In response to this, the government created an advisory group in 2018, and in 2019 initiated a recommendation from the group to establish an agreed process for updating the National Curriculum.
-After a process of consultation, draft documents were trialled and reviewed in 2021 and the final copies launched in March 2022, with the expectation that schools would have the reforms implemented by 2023.
+New Zealand's histories (ANZH) and Te Takanga o Te Wā refer to the documents for use in English- and Maori-medium New Zealand schools from 2023 to guide the explicit and compulsory teaching about the country's history.

+Although the final documents were part of reviews of the New Zealand education system by the Labour government elected in 2017, there had been pressure building previously for the focus of the reforms to be on developing a curriculum that truly reflected the history of New Zealand.
+This had included a petition taken to parliament in 2015 by high school students expressing concerns about how the New Zealand Wars were being taught, ongoing debate in the media amongst academics and educationists, and another petition urging teaching of New Zealand histories to be compulsory.
+In response to this, the government commissioned advice and consultation, and announced that New Zealand history would be a compulsory subject in schools by 2022, with the actual implementation occurring in 2023.

+In 2025, as part of a campaign promise in the National-ACT Coalition Government agreement to "rebalance" the curriculum, the new draft social sciences curriculum modified the existing content in the histories curriculum, particularly in relation to Māori and global history, with this receiving criticism from various groups, including the NZ History Teachers Association.